miedziak/miedziak.io/_posts/2019-11-05-axios-service-architecture.markdown

 export default placeholderApiProvider;
 {% endhighlight %}

-This class will be used later on to create each of class to manage bunch of endpoints related to particular resources ( ie. `/posts` ).
+In our application we could have many independent API, each on different url, that we have to working on ( ie. authorization, weather, currency, cms ) .
+The goal here, is to create class that would be used later on to create each of our services related to particular API.

 So here we just invoking  `CoreApi` constructor with appropriate apiUrl from config -> `config.placeholderApiUrl`.
 In our case this value is `https://jsonplaceholder.typicode.com`

+Keep in mind, that we could set interceptors for this particular API, just by invoking `this.setInterceptors({ ... })`.
+It would invoke independently from our global interceptors from `CoreApi` file.

+#### IV.
+Finally...
+Service !!

+Ok, now we are ready to go with service itself.
+So we create class based on `placeholderApiProvider`.
+It will be responsible to manage bunch of endpoints related to particular resources ( ie. `/posts` ).

+{% highlight javascript linenos %}
+import PlaceholderApiProvider from '../serviceProviders/placeholderApiProvider';

+class PostsService extends PlaceholderApiProvider {
+  async getAll() {
+    return this.api.get();
+  }

+  async getById(id) {
+    return this.api.get(`/${id}`);
+  }

+  async getCommentsForPost(id) {
+    return this.api.get(`/${id}/comments`);
+  }

+}

+const postsService = new PostsService('/posts');

+export default postsService;
+export { PostsService };
+{% endhighlight %}

+So this is our goal service.
+We implement methods like `getAll` `getById` `getCommentsForPost` that we could use later on in our Sagas or Components.

 [jekyll-gh]: https://github.com/mojombo/jekyll
 [jekyll]:    http://jekyllrb.com